 Lybrate.com has a nexus of the most experienced Gynaecologists in India.
 You will find Gynaecologists with more than 27 years of experience on Lybrate.com.
 You can find Gynaecologists online in New Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Sushmita Misra

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Urinary Incontinence (Ui) Treatment

 Submit a review for Dr. Sushmita MisraYour feedback matters!

 Doing sex with my partner either oral or vaginal or going back.
 Is it safe doing Intercourse at back (rectal) area?

 Hi missed my period for almost 1 weeks now, because I was supposed to bleed on 26th jan but till today m not having period, though having stomach aches.

 I got married a month ago.
 My first periods assured 5 days late and before periods (almost 5 days before) I had severe pain in my body.
 This time also I am not having my periods yet but my full body is paining allot.
 Whats the reason behind this?

 It has been studied by the ministry of labor and employment that any average working Indian spends approximately 2,000 hours every year at their workplace, and all these hours can take a toll on your back, eyes, arms and neck.